enkidevs/curriculum/python-playground-questions/python-playground-core/sum-items-in-dict/sum-items-in-dict.md

 Then define a function that takes a `dict` as input.

-Inside the function return the sum of the dictionary values.
+Inside the function, return the sum of the dictionary values.

 Finally, call the function with the previously created dictionary.